Major Seminary of Bogotá: Vatican II and changing times

 In 1960 Archbishop Luis Concha Córdoba entrusted the administration of the seminary to the Society of Saint-Sulpice, a religious order headquartered in France.
 The Second Vatican Council, or Vatican II, came to an end in December 1965 and produced noticeable changes in the way Catholic priests were being formed.
 In the years that followed, there was a significant decline in the number of vocations to the Catholic priesthood, and a large number of priests left the priesthood.
 At that time the Seminary of Bogotá became notable nationally because few dioceses in the time after Vatican II had enough vocations to support their own seminary.
 The seminary benefited from professors from foreign countries, as a result of its sponsorship by the Sulpicians, as well as seminarians from many different areas of Colombia, often places that could not support a seminary of their own.
 From about 1965 until 1985, the seminary served students from the departments of Santander, Boyacá, Cauca, Amazonas, Putumayo, Cundinamarca, Valle del Cauca, Tolima, Meta, and other regions.
 There were also seminarians from Venezuela, Peru and Central America.

 With the completion of Vatican II and the arrival of the Sulpicians, both the atmosphere and educational style of the seminary changed.
 A larger emphasis was placed on getting to know the people that a future priest will serve, and concern about social causes became more prominent.
 The environment became more similar to that of a university, although the rector still holds direct leadership and responsibility of all training.

 Since 1980

 In 1980, the Society of Saint-Sulpice left the seminary, turning its administration back over to diocesan clergy.
 Today, the Major Seminary of Bogotá is administered by priests of the Archdiocese of Bogotá, with visiting educators, both clergy and laity, who have greater expertise in various subjects that are part of the seminary curriculum.
 Most of the priests on faculty have advanced degrees in specialized subjects from European universities, especially the Pontifical Gregorian University in Rome, which is run by the Jesuits.

 In 2016, the Major Seminary of Bogotá celebrated the 70th anniversary of the completion of the seminary building.
-The festivities began on 19 March 2016, the Solemnity of St. Joseph, with a "Feast of Families," in which families of seminarians were invited for a meal, and later a Mass.
+The festivities began on 19 March 2016, the Saint Joseph's Day, with a "Feast of Families," in which families of seminarians were invited for a meal, and later a Mass.